HEGSRR/HEGSRR-Template/results/other/readme.md

 # Other Research Outputs

-Storage for non-graphical and non-map images (e.g., photographs), videos, animated data visualizations.
+Store other research outputs here.
+These may include data tables for publication, non-graphical and non-map images (e.g. photographs), audio, video, animation, or other media.